 Ride-hailing drivers work as zero-hour contractors.
 Many ride-hailing companies call their drivers self-employed entrepreneurs.
 The classification does not allow drivers' labor rights and regular employee benefits.

-It is important that ride-hailing companies and relevant stakeholders look into this challenge with due importance.
+Ride-hailing companies and relevant stakeholders must look into this challenge with due importance.
 Because unless there is a sustainable solution to the discontent of drivers, it will continue to negatively affect all stakeholders involved.
 Ride-hailing companies will lose business.
 Users will suffer.
 For regulators, it will create unnecessary chaos.
 Overall, the sector will not flourish.

 The gig economy has promised many things: from freedom to work at your own schedule to dreams of entrepreneurship.
 While it is early to say whether the new economy will flourish and bring promised freedom for its adherents, the market reality does not look good for the gig economy proponents.